desmondlzy/embroidery-streamlines/README.md

 The user interface for segmentation/color extraction which prepare the data for our algorithm on an user-provided image is not included.
 However, you can use the data in the repo to reproduce our examples as described in the following sections.

-Please drop [me](https://desmondlzy.me/) a note or start an [issue](https://github.com/desmondlzy/embroidery-streamlines/issues) if you have questions.
+Though, I'll be happy to help you with the problems you have: start an [issue](https://github.com/desmondlzy/embroidery-streamlines/issues) if you have questions, drop [me](mailto:desmondzyliu@gmail.com) an email if no response for too long.

 ## Environment Setup